1994 Progress Party national convention: Other defections

 Already before the national convention, the entire local party chapter in Osterøy was disestablished, but mainly due to the European Union controversy.
 The party had one representative in Osterøy municipal council at the time.
 One day after the national convention, delegate Kristian Eidesvik announced his withdrawal from the party, though he would sit through his tenure as member of Hordaland county council, which lasted until 1995.
 Eidesvik was a former member of the central board, and also a former deputy member of Parliament.
 The same day former MP and youth wing leader Pål Atle Skjervengen withdrew, commenting that the libertarians "are asked by the party leadership to go to hell".
 Skjervengen had been criticized by Carl I. Hagen from the rostrum at the national convention.
-Many years down the road Skjervengen joined the Conservative Party.
+Some years down the road Skjervengen joined the Conservative Party.
 Harald Eide Ellingsen, member of Stavanger city council, also left.

 In Røyken municipal council, three of five representatives left the party, and a fourth, former MP Steinar Maribo, considered doing the same.
 As did Odd Magnar Brubæk, and former deputy MP Paal Bjørnestad.
 Terje Nyberget withdrew from the central committee in early May.
 The leader in the chapters in Finnmark and Nordkapp, Bjørn Magne Solvik, withdrew on 13 May.
 He cited a lack of liberalism, especially with regards to gay rights and immigration, as the reason.
 He was the only Progress Party member of a municipal council in Finnmark.
 Maribo withdrew some time in May.
 In late May, party secretary Hans Andreas Limi had counted 270 withdrawals, but also 76 new members.
 Municipal and county council member Liv Skrede left after the youth wing's national convention in July, so did Tor Mikkel Wara, Ellen Wibe, Jan Erik Fåne and Petter Bjørheim.
 Hordaland county council member Lene C. Møgster Løtvedt left and joined the Conservative Party in October.